The Things Grief Teaches You That Nothing Else Can

 9. Supporting someone else going through a similar circumstance is redeeming.

 The journey towards my healing wasn’t just about removing pain.
-At first, that’s what I wanted because the feelings were intense, messy, overwhelming, and exhausting.
-It felt suffocating to sit in that place and relive those same feelings day after day.
+At first, that’s what I wanted because the feelings were intense, overwhelming, and exhausting.
+It felt suffocating to sit in that place and relive the same feelings day after day.
 And yet, I learned to move forward.
 There was no formula.
 I just took the next step, one day at a time.